 Germ Cell tumors: Fewer than 2 percent of ovarian cancers are germ cell tumors, formed in the egg-producing part of the ovary.
 Germ cell tumors may be a mix of more than a single subtype.

 Ovarian Stromal tumors start from structural tissue cells that hold the ovary together.
 They produce the estrogen and progesterone hormones.
-Only one percent of cancers of the ovary are ovarian stromal cell tumors.
+Only 1 percent of cancers of the ovary are ovarian stromal cell tumors.

 Carcinosarcomas: These are rare ovarian tumors consisting of a mixture of epithelial and other cells.
-These account for only about one percent of all ovarian cancers.
+These account for only about 1 percent of all ovarian cancers.